majek/idea/site/2012-06-16-dissecting-ssl/main.md

 <div class="date">${date.strftime('%d %B %Y')}</div>

-Not everyone knows that SSL handshake is not encrypted.
+Not everyone knows that the SSL handshake is not encrypted.
 When you think about it - there isn't other way, before the keys are exchanged the communication must be unencrypted.
 But I doubt many people think about it.

+Not only the SSL handshake is plain-text, but also it contains rather interesting data.
+I decided to find out how much information can be retrieved from it.

 TLS
 ---